North Macedonia under the Ottoman Empire: Salonika Vilayet

+1881/82 Ottoman census

+Ottoman censuses did not count ethnic groups, but rather millets, and increasingly from the 1870s onwards, ethnoconfessional groups.
+Thus, "Muslims" in the 1881/82 census covered all adherents of Islam, regardless if they were ethnic Turks, Slavs, Albanians, Romani, etc. "Greeks" referred to all Greeks and to any Vlachs, Albanians and Slavs, who considered themselves to be Greek (or Serbian).
+"Bulgarians" comprised only those (Christian) Slavs who considered themselves Bulgarians.

+Thus, according to the Ottoman census of 1881/82, the population of the kazas currently falling within the borders of the Republic of North Macedonia is divided into the following ethnoconfessional groups:

 Balkan Wars

 The Balkan Wars consisted of two wars that occurred in 1912 and 1913.
 The first began on 8 October 1912 when the nations of the Balkan League, who had large parts of their ethnic populations under Ottoman rule, attacked the Ottoman Empire.
 It lasted seven months with the Balkan League nations coming up victorious, ending 500 years of Ottoman rule in the Balkans.

 Vardar Macedonian cities under Ottoman rule

 During the Ottoman rule of the Balkans, cities experienced many changes with regards to the demographic makeup of their population and the look of their cityscapes.
 With laws that prohibited Christian buildings from being higher than Islamic ones, the skylines of cities like Üsküp (Skopje) and Manastır (Bitola) were dominated by minarets.

 Ottoman traveller Evliya Çelebi visited the city of Manastır in 1661.
 He wrote that of the seven mosques in the city at the time, six were built in the 16th century.
 Most of the mosques constructed on the territory of today's Republic of North Macedonia were square in shape with a three-domed portico and a minaret on the building's right side.